 As the leaves provide us with an exceptional fall palette of colours, it becomes relatively abundant that we are nearing the end of our riding season.
 So how do we make the most of it?
 Well, ride the best roads, of course.
 Gear up as I talk about some great and memorable rides to hit for your last month of motorcycling before the winter hits.

 These roads aren’t placed in a specific order, but rather some amazing routes that I’ve been on and thought would be worth sharing.
-As you set out on these beautiful fall rides, remember that social distancing is incredibly important, a great thing about motorcycling is that we inherently social distance while riding; but remember to act accordingly as you ride through different towns and areas throughout Ontario.
+As you set out on these beautiful fall rides, remember that safety and social distancing is incredibly important, a great thing about motorcycling is that we inherently social distance while riding; but remember to act accordingly as you ride through different towns and areas throughout Ontario.

 1. Hwy 129: